madelynm3/spider/README.md

 # spider

 ## Purpose
-The purpose of this project is to develop a web scraping tool using Beautiful Soup to extract and process data from various websites.
-This tool will enable me to gather raw data for research, analysis, and decision-making, addressing the need for efficient data collection in a digital environment.
+The purpose of this project is to develop a web scraper designed to extract movie reviews from sites like IMDb and Rotten Tomatoes.
+This tool will enable efficient data collection for research, analysis, and decision-making, addressing the need for comprehensive insights into film criticism.

 ## Description
-This project will involve building a web crawler that can navigate web pages, extract specific data elements, and store this data in various formats such as CSV, JSON, or directly into a database.
-I will utilize Beautiful Soup, a Python library specifically designed for parsing HTML and XML documents.
+This project will involve building a web scraper that navigates the specified websites, extracts movie review data, and stores it in formats such as CSV, JSON, or directly in a database.
+The project will utilize Beautiful Soup, a Python library tailored for parsing HTML and XML documents.
 Key features will include:
 - Configurable data extraction based on user-defined parameters
-- Support for multiple output formats
+- Support for multiple output formats, including databases like SQLite or PostgreSQL.
 - Error handling for common web scraping issues (e.g., broken links, access restrictions)

 ## New Concepts
-- Advanced usage of Beautiful Soup for complex data parsing
+- Advanced usage of Beautiful Soup for complex data parsing specific to movie reviews.
-- Techniques for handling and storing large datasets
+- Techniques for handling and storing large datasets of reviews.
 - Implementing web scraping ethics, including respect for `robots.txt` and rate limiting

 ## Resources